survoai/humalect-docs/docs/05-Integrations/Bitbucket.md

 sidebar_position: 2
 ---

-> ## This article covers
-> 1. What is Bitbucket
-> 2. Bitbucket Use Cases
-> 3. Connecting your Bitbucket Account

 **Humalect** provides Bitbucket as one of the source code provider integrations.

 ## What is Bitbucket?

 **Bitbucket** is a web-based version control and collaboration tool for software development.
 It allows teams to host and manage their code, collaborate on development, and build and deploy their applications with integrated CI/CD.
 Let's look at some of its use cases.

 ## Bitbucket Use Cases